probonopd/ESP8266iTachEmulator/README.md

 ## TODO

+Pull requests welcome!

 * Switch everything to async, e.g., using ESPAsyncUDP
 * Implement receiving/learning (sebastienwarin/IRremoteESP8266 supports it)
 * A HTTP GUI for sending codes that are stored in SPIFFS and can be managed using a GUI

+## Credits

+* igrr for esp8266/Arduino
+* The authors of the libraries used
+* sticilface for ESPmanager and help while debugging